atilaneves/unit-threaded/README.md

 a compile-time string to list the reason why the test is hidden.
 This would usually be a bug id but can be anything the user wants.

-Similarly, `@ShouldFail` is used to decorate a test that is expected to fail, an also requires a compile-time string.
-`@ShouldFail` should be preferred to `@HiddenTest`.
-If the relevant bug is fixed or not-yet-implemented functionality is done, the test will then fail, which makes them harder to sweep under the carpet and forget about.

-It is possible to instantiate a function test case multiple times, once per value to be passed in.
-To do so, simply declare a test function that takes on parameter and add UDAs of that type to the test function.
-The `testValues` function in the [attributes test](tests/pass/attributes.d) is an example of this.

 Since D packages are just directories and there the compiler can't read the filesystem at compile-time, there is no way to automatically add all tests in a package.
 To mitigate this and avoid having to